Toflamus/Small_language_model_project/README.md

 gpt-2like Byte-Pair-Enconding(BPE) tokenizer: [roneneldan](https://huggingface.co/roneneldan/TinyStories-1M)
 ### pretrain code
 See the file: Training_a_causal_language_model_from_scratch_(PyTorch).ipynb This is adapted from the NLP course in hugging face.
 See [here](https://huggingface.co/learn/nlp-course/chapter7/6?fw=pt).
+### Model
+Right now this model and relative information of the pretain process can be found [here](https://huggingface.co/Toflamus/GPT-2_para3M)

 ## Finetune
 To be continued